speclite-dev/speclite/docs/upgrade.md

 - ✅ **Expected** when upgrading an existing SpecLite project
 - ✅ **Expected** when adding SpecLite to an existing codebase
 - ⚠️ **Unexpected** if you thought you were creating a new project in an empty directory

-**Prevention tip:** Before upgrading, commit or back up your `.speclite/memory/constitution.md` if you customized it.

 ### "CLI upgrade doesn't seem to work"